sherwin-leung/antifragile/README.md

 <summary>Version 1 Changelog</summary>

+* v1.06
+  * Added visual feedback when trying to save a duplicate exercise and made the successful save feedback flashier

 * v1.05
   * Added visual feedback when trying to save an exercise or routine without inputting a name or a routine with no exercises in its list

 * v1.04
   * Added some initial visual feedback to the user when they successfully save exercises and/or routines.
 More visual feedback to come!

 * v1.03
   * Consolidated play/pause/resume functionalities into one button, instead of play and pause/resume

 * v1.02
    * Implemented pause/resume button and functionality

 * v1.01
    * Fixed bug with out of bounds values for duration inputs

 * v1.0
    * Initial Release